dan-nagle/h2m/README.txt

 work.

 5. LLVM and Clang are extremely demanding on the compilers used to build them.
-Later versions of gcc are known to work, as is another version of Clang, but icc will probably not work.
+Later versions of gcc are known to work, as are other versions of Clang, but icc will probably not work.
 See the Clang and LLVM websites for more information about troubleshooting their build processes.

+6. Make sure that the compiler you think is being used to build LLVM and Clang is actually the compiler found by CMake.
+Alteration of search paths or manual builds explicitly specifying the compiler, may be necessary.
+CMake should specify the found compiler and version as it begins the build process.

+7. Always build h2m and Clang/LLVM with the same version of the same compiler.
+Bad library references can cause problems if this is not done.

+8. If there are syntax errors while attempting to run the h2mbuild.sh script, make sure that either bash, ksh, or zsh is being used to run the script.
+The build script was written to be run in bash and bash should be used if it is available.

 3)   USAGE OF H2M